Generic name: venetoclax [ ven-ET-oh-klax ]

 Do not crush, chew, or break a venetoclax tablet.
 Swallow it whole.

 If you vomit shortly after taking venetoclax, do not take another tablet.
-Wait until the next day to take your medicine at the scheduled time.
+Take your next dose as scheduled the next day.

 Do not stop using venetoclax without first asking your doctor.